 Be that as it may, the first thing that impressed me with this Santorini was just how quick and easy it was to reach, which is in itself rather a luxury.
 Being located on the mainland, expensive flights or tedious boat transfers are thankfully avoided and you arrive just twenty minutes after landing in Vilanculos airport, the gateway to the Bazaruto Archipelago.

-As the name would suggest, Santorini Mozambique is an exquisite African echo of Greece; all whitewashed buildings, cobalt roofs and turquoise seas – but with an unspoiled innocence that is unadulterated Africa at its purest.
+As the name would suggest, Santorini Mozambique is a exquisite African echo of Greece; all whitewashed buildings, cobalt roofs and turquoise seas – but with an unspoilt innocence that is unadulterated Africa at its purest.
 It offers two perfect plunge pools for the guests and plenty of nooks to hide away and read soppy novels and glossy mags.
-There is a rooftop bar and lounge area for more sociable imbibing and a TV lounge for that particular breed of sports enthusiast who likes to keep up with tennis tantrums and football fights from afar.
+There is a rooftop bar and lounge area for more sociable imbibing and a TV lounge for that particualr breed of sports enthusiast who likes to keep up with tennis tantrums and football fights from afar.

 They also have what I like to call an ‘interactive kitchen’, allowing peckish guests to wander in for a nibble on some biscuits and dried fruits.
 (Not that it is at all likely one might feel peckish, given the delicious feasts on offer at agreeably regular intervals.)

-At one stage I padded off to the on-site spa for a foot massage with their permanent therapist, Nela.
-So relaxing were her expert attentions as I gazed over the endless views that I simply had to haul myself off for a very well-earned nap.
+At one stage I padded off to the on-site spa for a foot massage.
+So relaxing were my therapists expert attentions as I gazed over the endless views that I simply had to haul myself off for a very well-earned nap.

 Should I have been feeling more energetic, and it is not entirely unheard of, I could have taken a boat ride out to a nearby reef for a day of snorkelling and an idyllic island picnic – or indeed a guided tour of the rural town of Vilanculos.
 Although it has an airport and one might therefore think it a metropolis, this is a charmingly rural town of quaint rondaval houses and a vibrant market in which one can buy wax-print, cotton capulanas or even have authentic garments crafted especially for you by the skillful seamstresses and their Singer sewing machines — right there and then!